GoogleContainerTools/kpt-functions-sdk/README.md

    EOF
    ```

+   Note the use of the beta feature.

-1. Create the cluster and point your KUBECONFIG to it:
+1. Create the cluster and point the KUBECONFIG environment variable to it:

    ```sh
    kind create cluster --name=kpt-functions --config=kind.yaml --image=kindest/node:v1.14.6